grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Title (required)

 Hugo uses the `title` to generate the sidebar table of contents if there is no `menuTitle` specified in the front matter.
-Your `title` should match your first heading for search engine optimization (SEO).
+Your `title` should match your first heading and URL slug for search engine optimization (SEO).
 The `doc-validator` linter enforces this.

 The `title` becomes the document title element in the HTML.
 Often, browsers display this in the tab for the page.

-Optimize the title for search engines.
+Optimize the title for search engines, a good title:

+- has a length including spaces less than 70 characters
+- has context and includes more than just one or two words
+- is unique

 ### Weight